hannah1ee/cse15l-lab-reports/lab03.md

 ./technical/911report/chapter-13.4.txt
 ```

+This command searches for files within the ./technical directory that have "chapter" in their name.
+It outputs the paths of the files found, including subdirectories if any.
+This is useful for locating files that are chapters within reports.

-#### Example 2: finding files with ".txt" in the name within ./technical
+#### Example 2: finding files with ".txt" at the end of the name within ./technical

 using command:
 ```
-find ./technical -name "*.txt*"
+find ./technical -name "*.txt"
 ```

 output: